lastunicorn/efcore-lazy-loading-demo/README.md

-# Lazy Loading Demo (in Entity Framework Core)
+# EF Core Lazy Loading Demo

-## Description

-Project created on 2025-11-26 18:20:53

-## Getting Started

-Add your project description and setup instructions here.
+Shows how to setup and use the Lazy Loading engine in EF Core.

 ## License